freesig/moltenvk_deps/README.md

 This crate will check you have the Vulkan SDK from [Lunar](https://vulkan.lunarg.com/sdk/home) installed and the required environment variables set.

-If you don't have them it will download and upack sdk.
+If you don't have them it will download and unpack sdk.
-Then it will set the environment variables permanently in your `.profile` or `.bash_profile`
+Then it will set the environment variables permanently in your `.bash_profile`.
+If you are not using bash as your shell you will need to manually put the following environment variables in the correct place.

 __It will set:__
 ```